Smooth generalized symmetries of quantum field theories: Group actions in a topos

-To see that this is so, observe that the unit is a morphism of $n$-truncated objects, so is itself $n$-truncated.
+To see that this is so, observe that the unit, considered as a morphism in $\X$, is a morphism of $n$-truncated objects, so is itself $n$-truncated.
 It factors, moreover, as \( X\to \Omega \Sigma X \to \Omega \tau_{\leq n+1} \Sigma X. \) where we have seen that the first morphism is $2k$-connected and where the second morphism is $n$-connected as discussed in \S2.4 of \cite{BL21}.
 So either $2k < n$ and the unit is $n$-truncated and manifestly $2k$-connected, or $2k \ge n$ and the unit is $n$-truncated and $n$-connected, in which case it is an isomorphism and so $2k$-connected as well.
+It is, therefore, also an isomorphism in $\X_\terminal$.
 A similar argument holds for the counit.

 The power of this result, for our purposes, is that when $X$ is sufficiently connected, we can find the group actions on it and sections thereof from the group actions and sections of either its looping or its suspension and that this process can be iterated provided we remain in the stable range $2k \geq n$.
-To be explicit, let us discuss the most favourable case where $X$ is an Eilenberg-Mac Lane object of degree $n$ in $\X$, meaning an $n$-truncated and $(n-1)$-connected object in $\X_\terminal$ (or equivalently the underlying object is a $n$-truncated and $(n-1)$-connected object in $\X$).\footnote{The equivalence of these two descriptions is due to the functor $\Fun(\Delta^1,\iota):\Fun(\Delta^1, \tau_{\leq n}\X)\to \Fun(\Delta^1 ,\X)$ describing the inclusion of $n$-truncated objects for $\Fun(\Delta^1 ,\X)$, where $\iota: \tau_{\leq n}\X\to \X$ is the inclusion of $n$-truncated objects for $\X$. }
+To be explicit, let us discuss the most favourable case where $X$ is an Eilenberg-Mac Lane object of degree $n$ in $\X$, meaning a pointed, $n$-truncated and $(n-1)$-connected object in $\X$.